forwardemail/forwardemail.net/app/views/faq/index.md

 No, absolutely not.
 We do not store SMTP logs.
 See our [Privacy Policy](/privacy).

-Many other email forwarding services unethically read your email.
-This is not in alignment with our principles and philosophy on software.
+Many other email forwarding services store and could potentially read your email.
+There is no reason why forwarded emails need to be stored to disk storage – and therefore we architected the first open-source solution that does it all in-memory.

 We believe you should have a right to privacy and we strictly respect it.
 The code that is deployed to the server is [open-source software on GitHub](https://github.com/forwardemail) for transparency and to build trust.

 ## Does it support the plus + symbol for Gmail aliases